DavidBruant/davidbruant.github.io/readme.md

 * Facebook sharing metadata thingy
 * Ajouter date de dernière modification basée sur commits Git
 * Ajouter remerciements aux contributeurs sur cet article (~"git blame")
+* Set up a watcher so that when base.html or one of the .md files changes, the html files are re-generated

 # Licence